opensovereigncloud/cc-intel-platform-registration/docs/sequence_diagrams/registration.md

 These signed REPORTS contain the ReportData indicating that attestation keys or provisioning protocol messages are created on genuine SGX hardware [2].

 The outcome of a successful platform registration with Intel is the capability to retrieve the platform's PCK Certificate from the Intel Platform Certification Service (PCS).
+To increase availability, one might configure Intel PCS attestation-collaterals requests to go through the Intel Provisioning Certificate Caching Service (PCCS) [4] which caches the retrieved data structures.
+The Intel PCCS exposes similar HTTPS interfaces as the Intel PCS.

 [^1]: *shared* is relevant in the context of multi-package platforms (i.e., multiple CPUs) where the CPUs negotiate the platform key to use.